PLC-Programmer/Python/systems,filters_and_feedback-controls/PID-control/readme.md

 2025-02-18

+### Implementation of a PID controller as a state-space controller

-Implementation of a PID controller as a **state-space controller** isn't so easy (for me) but apparently doable:
+The implementation of a PID controller as a **state-space controller** isn't so easy (for me) but apparently doable:

 (0)